-Researching the companies you’re applying to can be helpful in selecting what information about your education background to include.
+Researching the companies you’re applying to can help select what information about your education background to include.
 While some companies might value a holistic approach to displaying your skills, experiences, education and certificates, others may prefer applicants only list what’s directly relevant to the posted job description.

 Include volunteer work and extracurriculars

-While not always required, a cover letter can be especially helpful context for employers when applying to your first job.
+While not always required, a cover letter can be a helpful context for employers when applying for your first job.
 A thoughtful cover letter can demonstrate that you’ve put significant effort into preparing your application and gives you extra space to describe your qualifications for the role.

 Your cover letter should include:

-Use your cover letter to elaborate on how you experiences (like volunteer work or extracurriculars) have helped shape the soft and technical skills the employer wants.
+Use your cover letter to elaborate on how your experiences (like volunteer work or extracurriculars) have developed the soft and technical skills the employer is looking for.
 The cover letter should focus less on self-promotion and more on what you can bring to the company in a way that aligns with their missions and objectives.